NIEM/NIEM.github.io/reference/concepts/namespace/xml/index.md

 ## Full Template

-A template for a 4.0 NIEM namespace is provided below.
+A template for 4.0 and 5.0 NIEM namespaces are provided below.

 This should help give an overview of how a NIEM namespace looks in XML Schema, but each part will be broken out and explained in the section that follows.

 Placeholders appear in upper case.
-A few common namespace prefixes and import statements for 4.0 are also provided, but the relative paths in the import statements will need to be adjusted based on local directory layouts.
+A few common namespace prefixes and import statements for 4.0 and 5.0 are also provided, but the relative paths in the import statements will need to be adjusted based on local directory layouts.

 {: .tip}
 > In order to use extension schema rules rather than reference schema rules, like for an IEPD extension namespace, change the end of the ct:conformanceTargets value from `#ReferenceSchemaDocument` to `#ExtensionSchemaDocument`.

+**4.0 template**

 ```xml
 <?xml version="1.0" encoding="US-ASCII"?>